-New York City stepping up distancing enforcement in parks
+New York City stepping up distancing enforcement in 3 parks

 The program will begin at Pier 45 and Pier 46 in Manhattan’s Hudson River Park and Domino Park in Brooklyn.

-Images of the crowded parks, all frequented predominantly by white people, have often been used to illustrate a disparity in enforcement of social distancing rules.
+Images of the crowded parks, all frequented predominantly by white people, have been used to argue there’s a disparity in enforcement of social distancing rules.

 Some people have contrasted the relatively hands-off approach police have taken in those parks to the more aggressive enforcement in gatherings of black people — in addition to the breakup of large public funerals in Brooklyn held by Hasidic Jews.